Skip to main content

 Keep your business address consistent across all registrations and filings.
 Use the exact same format on your LLC filing, EIN application, bank accounts, and tax returns.
 Inconsistencies can cause processing delays and compliance flags.

 Update your address promptly if you change providers.
-Most states require you to file an amendment within 30-60 days of an address change.
+Many states require an amendment within 30-60 days of an address change, while others allow the update with your next annual report.
+Check your state's rule directly.
 Set calendar reminders for annual report deadlines, as missing these can result in your LLC being administratively dissolved.

 Frequently Asked Questions